0xsuryansh/searchNBAMonorepo/README.md

-This is commit fixed finals bracket indexing
+This is commit updated w comments on pr